HeyaSong/HeyaSong/README.md

 - 👋 Hi, I’m @HeyaSong
 - 👀 I’m interested in Dancing
-- 🌱 I’m currently learning Global Comm in USC
+- 🌱 I’m currently learning Global Comm at USC
 - 💞️ I’m looking to collaborate on (I'm no sure
 - 📫 How to reach me : You could contact me via email